Skip to main content

 You can remove a command from the list of commands that are restricted with dynamic authorization.

-For more information about the parameters and default values for the security dynamic-authorization rule delete command, refer to the ONTAP manual pages.
+Learn more about the security dynamic-authorization rule delete command in the ONTAP command reference.

 Steps